 If you are a student from CSDB or SBM, you can finalize your research project or business internship in Osiris Zaak.

 The final grades for your research skills, report and presentation have to be registered on the assessment form .
 This form is available on the Study Guide (open with Adobe Reader).
 In order to get the grades of your research project registered in Osiris, you and your examiner need to follow these instructions:

-- You download the assessment form from the Study Guide.
+- You download the relevant assessment form (internal/external project) from the Study Guide.

 - Your examiner fills out his/her own grade and signs the assessment form, after ensuring the grades of the second reviewer or host institute supervisor are correct.